min-uuu/GoldenRabbit-BTT/README.md

-# GoldenRabit-BTT
+# GoldenRabbit-BTT
 <p align="center">
 <img width="400px" src="https://i.imgur.com/kyS3DFB.png"/>
 </p>

-## What is the "GoldenRabit-BTT"
+## What is the "GoldenRabbit-BTT"
 It is motivated on the [Golden Choas preset](https://community.folivora.ai/t/goldenchaos-btt-the-complete-touch-bar-ui-replacement/1281)
 Thanks for you, Golden :)